-The staff or volunteers you see occasionally walking around the community with clipboards or tablets, are the association’s covenants enforcement officers.
-They’re inspecting the property to ensure that everything is working properly, that conditions are safe and that nothing is reducing property values or your quality of life in our Carolina community.
+The staff or volunteers you occasionally see walking around your community with clipboards or tablets are your association’s covenant enforcement officers.
+They’re inspecting the property to ensure that everything is working properly, that conditions are safe and that nothing is reducing property values or the quality of life in your Carolina community.

 In short, they’re making sure policies and rules are being followed—from pet behavior, parking and unkempt lawns to improper exterior modifications and more.
 They field complaints from fellow homeowners and, if necessary, remind you (or your neighbor) when a rule has been overlooked.

 The officers report their findings to the Carolina Home Association board with photos and detailed notes.
 Most violations are easily resolved without board action.
 If not, the next step is a hearing before the board—we want to hear your side of the story.
-Those who continue to ignore rules may be fined, or worse.
-The most serious cases may end up in court, though we try very hard never to get to that point.
+Those who continue to ignore rules may be fined, or taken to more extreme measures.
+The most serious cases may end up in court, though we try very hard to never get to that point.

-The association’s covenants enforcement officers perform a vital function; please treat them with courtesy and respect.
-If you have any questions about the rules, the officers should be able to explain them.
-The association manager and board members also are happy to listen and respond to your concerns.
+Your association’s covenant enforcement officers perform a vital function; please treat them with courtesy and respect.
+If you have any questions about the rules, the officers can explain them to you.
+Your association manager and board members are happy to listen and respond to any concerns.

-When you purchased your home in our common-interest community in the Carolinas, you became contractually bound to abide by the covenants that protect the association.
-Please review them and ensure you are in compliance.
+When you purchased your home in one of our common-interest communities in the Carolinas, you became contractually bound to abide by the covenants that protect your association.
+Please review them and ensure that you are in compliance.
 You can find them on our website.